TRADITIONAL MOUNTAINEERING

 Hikers, backpackers, peak baggers, alpine climbers, backcountry skiers,

-1. Tell a Reliable Person where you are going, what you are going to do and when you will return.
-Search and Rescue personnel will want to know where you planned to park your vehicle, its description and license number, what gear you have, the names, cell phone information and experience level of your companions.
-Of course, you must agree that you will call the Reliable Person when you return to town.
+1. Tell a Reliable Person where you are going, what you are going to do and when you planned to return.
+Search and Rescue personnel will want to know where you planned to park your vehicle, its description and license number, what gear you have, the names, cell phone numbers and provider information and experience level of your companions.
+Of course, you must agree that you will call the Reliable Person when you return to the trail head.
 Also, this encourages your thoughtful setting of a "turn-around" time for your adventure.

-The Reliable Person must accept the responsibility to call the local County Sheriff’s Search and Rescue through 911 with the above information if you do not check in by an agreed-upon time.
+The Reliable Person must accept the responsibility for calling the local County Sheriff’s Search and Rescue through 911 with the above information if you do not check in by an agreed-upon time.
 Your life may depend on a timely call to 911.
-Oregon Statutes require that you have left this information or you could be charged up to $500 per person for Sheriff’s Search and Rescue services.
+Oregon Statutes require that you have left this information or you could be charged up to $500 per person reimbursement in Oregon for Sheriff’s Search and Rescue services.

 Experience tells us that the Reliable Person may not understand the importance of this responsibility.